thirsch81/mod-iteramock/README.md

 mod-iteramock
 =============

-Simple XML based mock service
+Simple XML based mock service.
+Has a dependency on mod-renderer.